 Ready to add Chat Marketing as an agency service?
 Go Pro with ManyChat today.

 3. You can get more recurring revenue

 Building a recurring revenue stream for agencies is harder than it looks.
-You have to offer the right services, at the right time, in order to convince clients to pay you a monthly retainer fee.
+You have to offer the right services, at the right time, and have remarkable client relationship management in order to convince clients to pay you a monthly retainer fee.
 But getting this type of regular agency income improves cash flow, lets you pay employees on time, and helps you scale.

 “One of the reasons why I always recommend that agencies add Chat Marketing is for recurring revenue.
 You can add it as a service to offer your clients, then set a monthly fee for maintenance and optimization so both parties know what to expect.
 It’s an excellent way to generate cash flow,” says Angela Allan, Award-Winning Chat Marketing Agency Owner.